 If you’re a developer, you know how hard funding and traction are to come by.
 Most software startups try crowdfunding and fail — they’re doing it wrong!
 To crowdfund your app, and supercharge your business, let’s look at what works, what doesn’t, and get started right!
 It’s no secret that the crowdfunding industry is booming.
 It seems like every day you hear about an exciting new startup crushing their campaign goals and launching their company via Kickstarter or Indiegogo.

-Despite the rapid growth of crowdfunding platforms and campaign successes, crowdfunding is still a foreign concept to most.
-As such, let’s briefly explain the mechanics and guidelines for a more solid foundation before exploring launching a software startup with crowdfunding.
+Despite the rapid growth of SaaS crowdfunding platforms and campaign successes, crowdfunding is still a foreign concept to most.
+As such, let’s briefly explain the mechanics and guidelines for a more solid foundation before exploring launching crowdfunding for software startups or SaaS crowdfunding.

 What Is Crowdfunding?

-- Debt crowdfunding: Also called "marketplace" funding, debt crowdfunding is when business owners borrow money from other individuals, instead of from a bank.
-You borrow at a set annual percentage rate, and loans are often structured similar to those of a traditional business loan.
+Also called "marketplace" funding, debt crowdfunding is when business owners borrow money from other individuals, instead of from a bank.
+You borrow at a set annual percentage rate, and loans are often structured similarly to those of a traditional business loan.

-The 7 Best Crowdfunding Sites to Launch Your Business or Product
+7 Best Crowdfunding Sites For Your SaaS Startups

 And with this platform, you don’t have to stop raising money at a specific time.
 There are no fundraising targets or deadlines.
 Plus, you can apply equity, offer securities, revenue sharing, and even cryptocurrency sales.

-It’s free to create a project on Kickstarter, but if it’s successfully funded, Kickstarter applies a 5% fee to collected funds.
+It’s free to create a project on Kickstarter, but if it’s successfully funded, Kickstarter for SaaS applies a 5% fee to collect funds.
 There will also be processing fees between 3-5%.

-Experiment is a platform funding scientific discovery.
+An Experiment is a platform funding scientific discovery.
 From dinosaur fossil excavation to the historical study of medieval monasteries -- Experiment backers will fund it if it “pushes the boundaries of knowledge.”
-They fund project scientists themselves, so there’s no overhead like the 50-60% that comes with a university grant.
+The fund project scientists themselves, so there’s no overhead like the 50-60% that comes with a university grant.

-For business loans, get all your capital up front, one-to-five year terms, no monthly payments, and no prepayment penalties.
+For business loans, get all your capital upfront, one-to-five year terms, no monthly payments, and no prepayment penalties.
 They recommend their loan program for large, one-time expenses.
-LendingClub also requires you be in business for 12 months or more, have at least 50,000 in annual sales, no recent bankruptcies or tax liens, and ownership of at least 20% of the business.
+LendingClub also requires you to be in business for 12 months or more, have at least 50,000 in annual sales, no recent bankruptcies or tax liens, and ownership of at least 20% of the business.

 Crowdfunder is a community of 200,000 entrepreneurs and investors offering equity crowdfunding -- which allows entrepreneurs to sell shares in their company to accredited investors.
 Their network of 12,000 VCs and angel investors has helped startups of all kinds raise money (Over $150 million) from Pre-Seed to Series A.